fullaware/astrosurge/README.md

 ## Purpose

-The primary goal of the Beryl Project is to simulate the complexities of asteroid mining and resource management in a futuristic setting.
+The primary goal of the AstroSurge is to simulate the complexities of asteroid mining and resource management in a futuristic setting.
 It aims to:
 - **Explore the potential of asteroid mining** as a sustainable source of rare and valuable materials.
 - **Simulate economic and logistical challenges** involved in space exploration and resource extraction.
 - **Provide a framework for decision-making** in resource allocation, mission planning, and ship management.